 One thing I really like about the hydration system on this pack is the ability to disconnect the hose from the reservoir when you want to refill it.
 I haven’t used a CamelBak hydration system for about a year, so I’m not sure when this feature was introduced.
 There is a QuickLink connector at the base of the water reservoir, which lets you remove it from the hydration pocket, without having to remove the hydration tube from the back of the backpack.
 This makes it so much easier to refill.

 On top of that, CamelBak has re-engineered the locking cap on the reservoir, so that it is much easier to twist off and on.
 I own some older CamelBak reservoirs that I literally need pliers to twist open, so this is a really welcome improvement, too.

-In addition to the main storage compartment, the Highwire 25 has two smaller zippered pocket, one on the inside, sized for a wallet and keys (with clip), and an small external pocket that you can stow sunglasses or snacks in.
-There are also two small pockets on the hip belt, large enough for a cell phone, a candy bar and a compact digital camera.
+In addition to the main storage compartment, the Highwire 25 has two smaller zippered pockets, one on the inside, sized for a wallet and keys (with clip), and a small external pocket that you can stow sunglasses or snacks in.
+There are also two small pockets on the hip belt, large enough for a cell phone, a candy bar, and a compact digital camera.

 Overall, I’ve enjoyed testing this pack and hiking and snowshoeing with it for the past two weeks.
-Unfortunately, it’s only available in a 19″ torso length, but the hip belt is surprisingly long, and can be worn comfortably by people with up to a 38″ waist.
-The weight of this pack, including the hydration reservoir is is 2.3 lbs.
+Unfortunately, it’s only available in a 19″ torso length, but the hip belt is surprisingly long and can be worn comfortably by people with up to a 38″ waist.
+The weight of this pack, including the hydration reservoir, is 2.3 lbs.

 Most Popular Searches